Director Jerry E. Sweeten

 Data collection and hypothesis testing in conservation biology.
 Corequisite: BIOL 225.

 ECON 303 ENVIRONMENTAL ECONOMICS - 3 hours

 A study of the economics of environmental and natural resource issues.
 The natural resource issues will include energy, renewable and nonrenewable resources, and sustainability.
 The environmental issues will include the analysis of optimal pollution levels, environmental regulations and alternative policies to reduce pollution and global warming.
-Prerequisites: ECON 115 or ECON 221 or consent of instructor.
+Prerequisites: ECON 115 or ECON 221.